-Anyone who has tried to find a job in the past couple of years has heard of LinkedIn.
+Anyone who has tried to find a job in the past couple of years has heard of LinkedIn, one of the most well-known job networking websites.
 LinkedIn is the main website used to find companies and jobs in pretty much every field and location.
-But for people that may be tired of using LinkedIn for job hunting or networking, there are a variety of alternative options to consider.
-This article is all about the available LinkedIn alternatives out there for professional networking.
+But people tired of using LinkedIn for job hunting or networking may be looking for a website similar to LinkedIn.
+The good news is there are a variety of alternative options to consider.
+This article is all about the available LinkedIn alternatives out there for professional networking with a website similar to LinkedIn.

 Why People Use LinkedIn